Durham getting 8 more miles of bike lanes and 1st ‘buffered’ bike lane downtown

 “We have had many requests for separated bike lanes in Durham,” said Dale McKeel, the city’s bicycle and pedestrian coordinator.
 “Separated bike lanes with flexible posts provide an increased sense of comfort for bicyclists and can encourage more people to ride.”

-That section of East Main Street also has several green rectangles at intersections called “bike boxes,” where cyclists can safelymove ahead of cars.
+That section of East Main Street also has several large, green rectangles on the road at intersections called “bike boxes,” where cyclists can safely move ahead of cars.
+Smaller green rectangles show where the bike lane continues across the intersection.

 The eight miles of new bike lanes will cost $829,170, mostly from federal money.
 The lanes grew out of the 2017 Durham Bike + Walk Implementation Plan, which called for more bicycle lanes and better connections between lanes and trails.